laanp/Icarus_Mods_Separated/laanp-PetesBeaconTeleport_Readme.md

 - This mod now works in single mode, hosted multiplayer & dedicated server.
 - Introduces a new handheld device called "Petes Beacon Teleporter Remote" which when crafted in the character inventory, provides (1) remote & (20) Portable Beacons.
 - Once the handheld tool is activated in the quickbar, use LMB and it will scan the map for existing portable beacons.
-- The interface will list all the currently deployed beacon names in a button list, which you can click to teleport to that portable beacon location on the map.
+- The interface will list all the currently deployed beacon names (with grid locations) in a button list, which you can click to teleport to that portable beacon location on the map.
 - Will work with all existing portable beacon locations on the map.
+- Tip: If you are falling through the mesh after teleport on some beacons, place 2x2 floor pieces directly under the beacon, for solid landing.

 ## Installation Details